cocos/cocos-docs/en/advanced-topics/js-java-bridge.md

 }
 ```

-Register the event to open the ad first:
+Register the event that opens the ad first:

 ```JAVA
 JsbBridge.setCallback(new JsbBridge.ICallback() {